rdwrome/261sp23/README.md

 - The best way to communicate with me outside of class is *always* to make an appointment with me in my office hour.
 - If you need an accommodation for this course, please see [Accessibility Resources](https://www.berklee.edu/accessibility-resources) as soon as possible.
 - If you are subject to discrimination, harassment, or sexual misconduct in the Berklee community, please do not hesitate to talk to the [Equity Office](https://www.berklee.edu/equity).

-## Assignments and Environment
-- Assignment extensions are granted more than 12 hours in advance or with a note from your advisor.
-- Late assignments are not acccepted.
-- You will be held to the Berklee Policy on Honesty in Academic Work (see Student Handbook).
-- This is an Equitable learning environment.
-- Problem-solve constructively with respectful language;
-- Be patient with yourselves and others (especially when mistakes are made);
-- Never posture/pose/attitudinize;
-- Always speak up and admit when you do not understand something.